 The best powerful herbs for hormonal balance.

-Red clover is a plant belonging to the legumes family that is known to have various medicinal properties and was also known to be a blood purifier historically.
+A plant belonging to the legumes family, red clover is known to have various medicinal properties and was also known to be a blood purifier historically.

 According to studies, red clover produces isoflavones that have an estrogen-like effect on the body and research finds that these chemicals alleviate symptoms of menopause like hot flashes, even osteoporosis, and cardiovascular problems that are commonly associated with menopause.